-The American Admiral visited Norway this week as part of the preparations ahead of NATO's large-scale exercise Trident Juncture this October.
-The exercise will take place in central and eastern parts of Norway, and an expected 35,000 soldiers from more than 20 countries are to take part.
+The American Admiral visited Norway this week as part of the preparations ahead of NATO's large-scale exercise Trident Juncture in October and November 2018.
+The exercise will take place in central and eastern parts of Norway, and 50,000 soldiers from more than 30 countries are to take part.
 It will be the largest military exercise in Norway for decades.

 "It is very important for NATO to show that it is ready to defend and deter in any geographic part of the Alliance – whether it be in North America or here in Europe.
-And so we bring 35,000 soldiers, sailors, airmen and marines, over 60 ships and about 130 aircraft into the exercise", says Admiral Foggo.
+And so we bring around 50,000 soldiers, sailors, airmen and marines, 65 ships and about 250 aircraft into the exercise", says Admiral Foggo.

 The Admiral is the commander of NATO's Allied Joint Force Command Naples.
 The command plans and conducts military operations and exercises – including Trident Juncture.
 Admiral Foggo is looking forward to bringing NATO troops into Norway.